gurditsbedi/simple-projects/README.md

 #Python
 1. tutorialpoint.com_Extractor.py : This is program to extract a tutorial from the website tutorialpoint.com.
 It combines all the individual pages of the tutorial into a single HTML document and then a corresponding pdf is created.
 Both the files are available after completion of the program.
 It can be modified to do download any tutorial from the tutorialpoint.com .
 You need a working pdfcrowd.com account which will provide you with username and apikey.
 INSERT YOUR OWN USERNAME AND APIKEY ELSE IT WILL NOT WORK.
+#C
+bullsAndCows.c : This is a implementation of "Bulls and Cows" logic game.
+More info about the game at en.wikipedia.org/wiki/Bulls_and_Cows .